-Our various committees provide ways for students to get involved on campus whether it be through our Events committee or participating in Spring Carnival with our Booth and Buggy committees.
+Our various committees provide ways for students to get involved on campus, whether it be through our Events committee or participating in Spring Carnival with our Booth and Buggy committees.
 SDC hosts a myriad of events throughout the academic year in addition to the events that we fund.
 We also aid students who wish to participate in the CMU tradition of Spring Carnival.
 Building your own booth or starting a new Buggy team can be expensive, time consuming, and difficult.
-Our committees provide the resources to students who are not involved in organizations who already participate in Spring Carnival and allow them to engage in the best of the Carnival festivities.
+Our committees provide the resources to students who are not involved in organizations participating in Spring Carnival and allow them to engage in the best of the Carnival festivities.

 All students living in campus housing pay a $15 dorm fee which is then allocated to SDC.
-We in turn give a portion of the funding to houses for their own budget, and keep the remainder in order to fund events for residents in campus housing that are both organized by residents and by SDC.
+We in turn give a portion of the funding to houses for their own budget, and keep the remainder in order to fund events for residents in campus housing that are organized by residents and SDC.
 Residents who wish to bring an event or program to their communities can either motion for funding directly from SDC or coordinate with their RAs to use the house budget provided by SDC.
 In this way, we make it easier for dormitory residents and staff to bring programs and events to the campus community.